Angelo is an aspiring entrepreneur, think tank, and problem solver. He obtained a B.Sc. in Aviation Management from Florida Tech.

 Because of inflation, $100,000 can be exchanged for more goods and services today than $100,000 in 100 years.
 Put another way, just think back to what $100,000 could buy you 100 years ago.

-Factors that Underlie Interest Rate Changes
+Factors That Underlie Interest Rate Changes

-Amercian economist Frederic Mishkin teaches that the supply-and-demand analysis for bonds forms the apparatus that explains how interest rates are determined.
+American economist Frederic Mishkin teaches that the supply-and-demand analysis for bonds forms the apparatus that explains how interest rates are determined.
 It identifies the factors that affect interest rates and forecast rates will change when there is a shift in demand because of fluctuations in wealth, expected returns, risk, liquidity or when there is a change in supply due to changes in the size of government spending or speculations about inflation, consumer confidence and the profitability of investments.
 The video below provides a short lesson showing the relationship between bond and interest rates.

 Is the Efficient Market Hypothesis a Satisfactory Explanation for Financial Market Behavior?

 The efficient market hypothesis is unable to completely explain every phenomenon in the financial market but forms a reasonable foundation for understanding the behavior of the financial market.
 The ultimate take away from the efficient market hypothesis is that an efficient market does not depend on all its participants to be well informed.
 Frederic Mishkin states that when you accept this tenet then you cannot use the existence of market crashes and bubbles as an argument for dismissing the efficient market hypothesis.
 I have mixed feelings about the hypothesis because information can be cornered and selectively distributed and I believe there are market over-performers who are able to predict and influence stock prices.
-However I also, believe this hypothesis offers sound advice i.e. to pursue a buy and hold strategy - mutual funds and pensions usual provide a reasonable return in the long run.
+However I also, believe this hypothesis offers sound advice i.e. to pursue a buy and hold strategy: mutual funds and pensions usually provide a reasonable return in the long run.

-The Evidence For and Against the Applicability of the Hypothesis
+The Evidence for and Against the Applicability of the Hypothesis

 Supporting Efficient Market Hypothesis: